Register

 ⚙ What does this do?

-👇 Before we start, This tutorial will assume the following:
+👇 Before we start, this tutorial assumes:

-• Your carb has already been upjetted (tap here…)
+• Your carb has already been upjetted (tap here…).

 Tools needed:

-• JIS type screwdriver
+• JIS type screwdriver (+ Philips style)

 • Large & long flat head screwdriver

-• Size 7mm socket
+• Size 7mm socket (front bolts sometimes hex shaped)

-• Watchmaker flat screw driver
+• Watchmaker flat screwdriver

 • Clean microfibre cloth